gradle/gradle/subprojects/docs/src/docs/release/notes.md

 TBD: As a result of performance improvements, the result includes fewer `ResolvedDependency` nodes, as some nodes are merged.
 Previous versions of Gradle would include a `compile`, `runtime` and `master` node for transitive Maven dependencies.
 Gradle now includes a single `runtime` node.
 The same modules and artifacts are included in the result, and in the same order.

+### GradleConnection removed

+The incubtaing `GradleConnection` API has been removed in favor of composite builds defined in `settings.gradle`.
+New methods for fetching all models from a composite will be added to `ProjectConnection` in Gradle 3.2

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.